 Staging of development links new development with the provision of public infrastructure required to support the Plan recommendations.
-Prior North Bethesda master plans, including the 1992 North Bethesda-Garrett Park Master Plan and 2010 White Flint Sector Plan required staging of new residential and non-residential development with required public infrastructure, especially transportation.
 The 2010 White Flint Sector Plan established a three-phased staging plan that links new development with required mobility and transportation infrastructure to support new development and contribute to creating a new urban area.